-We are taught so little about our most valuable asset, and yet the importance of a high functioning brain cannot be overstated, right?
+We are taught so little about our most valuable asset 🧠, and yet the importance of a high functioning brain cannot be overstated.

 The good news is there are lots of simple things you can do that can have a profound impact on your brain fitness.
 By investing small amounts of time and energy in these things, you can improve your cognitive performance, enhance your mental adaptability, and protect your long-term mental health.
 Much like your body, if you take care of your brain, it tends to work better on all levels.

 Below is my summary of the most effective ways to do this, based on the latest research in the fields of neuroscience and cognitive psychology.
-Excuse the length of this piece but there is a lot of important stuff to cover.
+It’s not a short article because there is a lot of important stuff to cover.
 It may be worth coming back to this list more than once.
 Enjoy.

-The SIX keys to improving brain fitness are best remembered by using your ‘SENSES’
+The 5 keys to improving your brain fitness are reflected by the ‘SENSE’ Model

 - Stress Management